 This course provides an in-depth exploration of formal and informal means of assessment.
-Administration of instruments used for screening and diagnosing is required.
 The supports needed for transitioning across educational environments and integration into various program placements are presented.
+A research project is required.

 EDSP 5338 - Practicum for the Educational Diagnostician (3)